Find out how to avoid crime and enjoy your visit to Cape Verde with these tips from our travel safety expert.

-The political and economic instability of Nigeria opens the doors for a cornucopia of crime.
+Political and economic instability in Nigeria opens the doors for a cornucopia of crime.
 On one end, you have the less sinister, more basic thievery and pick pocketing.
 On the other, you have armed robberies, muggings, abductions and car-jackings.

 Mauritania, located in North West Africa struggles with poverty, terrorism, escalating crime rates and heavily mined border areas.
 Here's what you need to know.